How Much Recyclable Material Ends Up In Landfills? Is It Getting Worse? 🚯

-The problem here is two fold – the technology does not exist in a number of instances i.e. to separate and recycle materials – and secondly – even if it is recycled in Australia, there is very little actual manufacturing industry left to use the recycled materials.
+The problem here is two-fold.
+The technology does not exist in a number of instances to separate and recycle materials.
+And secondly, even if it is recycled in Australia, there is very little actual manufacturing industry left to use the recycled materials.

 “A recent Ipsos study has revealed 20 percent of Australians put their recycling items in a plastic bag and place it in the yellow bin.”

-In many ways – people want to continue the consumer and throw away lifestyle and blame someone else for not recycling everything and making the problem go away.
+In many ways, people want to continue the consumer and throw-away lifestyle.
+They also want to blame someone else for not recycling everything and making the problem go away.

-There is no existing or likely recycling technology that will be able to really recycle – and I mean make suitable for valuable reuse – that can deal with the shear volume of plastic junk we buy and throw away.
+There is no existing or likely recycling technology that will be able to really recycle – I mean make suitable for valuable reuse – that can deal with the sheer volume of plastic junk we buy and throw away.

-The problem is huge – and is a society wide issue – but we have not even asked the questions – let alone come up with a real answer.
+The problem is huge.
+More specifically, it is a society-wide issue.
+But, we have not even asked the questions, let alone come up with a real answer.

 It is always someone else’s fault!
-Am I getting grumpy in my old age?
+Sorry, but am I getting grumpy in my old age?